AnkitNigam1985/stratascratch.github.io/SQL Lectures/where-is-that-row.md

 - `NOT age = 20` (`age <> 20`)
 - `age = 1 OR age = 2 OR age = 3 ...
 OR age = 23 OR age = 25 ...
 OR age = 100` (notice we skiped 24)

 It is obvious which one is easier to work with.
-In this simple examples it might not seem that important but as you write more complex queries a clever use of `NOT` might make your `WHERE` blocks much shorter while still giving correct results.
+In this simple example it might not seem that important but as you write more complex queries a clever use of `NOT` might make your `WHERE` blocks much shorter while still giving correct results.

 Logical negation is the way to link `AND` with `OR` with the following formula holding true: `x OR y = ((NOT x) AND  (NOT y))`

-If you stop to ponder for a second you can see that our two ways of thinking about this condition are linked by this formula called De Morgan's law.

 ## Textual data filtering with LIKE and ILIKE

-All questions we were able to ask ourselves had to be based on numbers or on simple equality tests for text.
+All questions we were able to ask ourselves had to be based on numbers or on simple equality tests.
 This limitation stops right now when we learn about `LIKE` and it's closely related cousin `ILIKE`.

 The beauty of, or horror, of text is that unlike numbers it comes in rather nonuniform structure.
 Take for example the number 1.
-When you write as a number it is always 1 but when written as a text it can be 'ONE', 'one', 'ace', 'AcE' or many other possibilities.
-Take also names, is it Jhon, Jhon or Jon?
+When you write as a number it is always 1 but when written as text it can be 'ONE', 'one', 'ace', 'AcE' or many other possibilities.
+Take also names, is it John or Jon?

 To combat these issues `LIKE` and `ILIKE` were developed. `ILIKE` is the case insensitive brother of `LIKE` so everything we know about `LIKE` applies to `ILIKE` too.